 APPLICATION DEADLINE -

-For those making it to the second-round, please be aware Peer Advisor Program interviews will be conducted on Saturday February 17, 2018 from 9:00 am – 5:00 pm.
-There will be mandatory group interviews from 9:00 am – 12:00 noon, and individual interviews from 1:00 – 5:00 pm.
-Please place a hold on your calendar now to avoid scheduling conflicts later.
+Please be aware Peer Advisor Program interviews will be conducted on Saturday February 16, 2019 from 9:00 am – 5:00 pm.
 Requests for interviews outside of this time frame will be considered on a case-by-case basis, and they will only be granted if there are extenuating circumstances.
 Please plan in advance.

 Mandatory Orientation/Training Sessions

-If you are selected as a 2018-2019 Peer Advisor or Peer Advisor Alternate, you are required to attend mandatory training sessions in the spring of 2018 and again in August.
-Please hold the following dates for the spring training session: Saturday, March 17, 2018 (9:00 am – 3:00 pm).
+If you are selected as a 2019-2020 Peer Advisor or Peer Advisor Alternate, you are required to attend mandatory training sessions in the spring of 2019 and again in August.

 All new Peer Advisors are required to enroll in EDHS 3890: Peer Counseling Theory and Skills in the fall semester of their first year of Peer Advising, unless they have already taken the course.